Tampa Property & Asset Division Lawyer: Helping You Secure Your Financial Future

 It’s important to note that Florida’s equitable distribution model only applies to marital assets and debts.
 Generally, this is any asset or debt acquired by either spouse during the marriage.
 Most assets obtained prior to marriage are considered separate and are therefore not subject to division.

-Working With A Skilled Attorney To Uncover A Spouse’s Hidden Assets
+Work With A Tampa Hidden Assets Attorney To Uncover A Spouse’s Finances

 A fair division of assets can only be achieved if both spouses are thorough and completely honest regarding asset disclosure.
 Unfortunately, it is somewhat common for one spouse to attempt to hide assets that must be disclosed.

 If you are worried that your spouse is hiding assets or plans to do so, it is especially critical to hire an experienced, detail-oriented and determined attorney like J. Anthony Franco.
-As your lawyer, Mr. Franco will meticulously examine your spouse’s disclosures and use the discovery process to compel them to produce official paperwork and records of anything that seems suspicious or incomplete.
+As your division of assets lawyer, he will meticulously examine your spouse’s disclosures and use the discovery process to compel them to produce official paperwork and records of anything that seems suspicious or incomplete.

 He can also demand an inspection of certain assets and question your spouse during a deposition, which comes with the threat of sanctions and other penalties for lying under oath.
 When needed, Mr. Franco also works with third-party financial professionals to perform an in-depth investigation into marital assets.
 In short, he will do everything in his power to fully account for marital assets and ensure you receive your fair share.